 Marketplaces

-Dark Web marketplaces are online platforms where people can buy and sell illegal goods and services anonymously.
-These websites usually have URLs ending in ".onion" for Tor sites and ".i2p" for I2P sites, which are classified as part of the dark Web.
-The goods and services available on these sites may include malware, exploit kits, confidential documents, credentials, credit card numbers, banking information, and complete personal identity kits.
+A dark web marketplace is an online platform where people can buy and sell illegal goods and services anonymously.
+These websites usually have URLs ending in “.onion” for Tor sites and “.i2p” for I2P sites, which are classified as part of the dark Web.
+The goods and services available on these sites may include malware, exploit kits, confidential documents, credentials, credit card details, stolen credit card details, banking information, complete personal identity kits, personal and financial information, and other sensitive data.

 Forums

-Darknet forums serve as virtual meeting places for cybercriminals to exchange knowledge, share hacking techniques, and collaborate on illegal activities.
+Darknet forums serve as virtual meeting places for dark web actors—cybercriminals, hackers, and organized groups—to exchange knowledge, share hacking techniques, and collaborate on illegal activities.

 These forums often operate under pseudonyms or aliases, allowing users to communicate and coordinate without revealing their true identities.